 Laughed off and brushed off

-Long before content marketing through emails became a ‘thing’, I remember it was something I suggested to my very first employers.
+Long before corporate communications through emails became a marketing trend, I remember it was something I suggested to my very first employers.
 Sadly, the idea of sending useful and relevant e-newsletters was laughed off and brushed off.
-I was told instead, to keep doing what I was doing – sending mail-based sales pamphlets day-in day-out to unqualified leads.
+I was told instead, to keep doing what I was doing – sending sales pamphlets via snail mail day-in day-out to unqualified leads.

 Believe in yourself until someone else will